 The year ‘round Butterfly Atrium offers a truly spectacular experience.
 Walk among hundreds of butterflies from around the world in a tropical setting that features colorful plants and a soothing water feature.
 Only one of 25 indoor, tropical butterfly atriums in the country, Hershey Gardens’ Butterfly Atrium is home to dozens of rare butterflies from South and Central America, Africa and Asia.
+Please note: strollers are not permitted inside the Atrium.

 Where do our tropical butterflies come from?